 Why We Must Remember that Milk Allergies are Real

 Fortunately, at last check, Matt was in his mid-twenties and still speaking out for milk allergies.
 But not all milk allergic kids and adults have been so lucky.
-In the past several months, the number of milk allergy-related deaths has surpassed peanut and tree nut allergies in the news.
+In recent years, the number of milk allergy-related deaths has surpassed peanut and tree nut allergies in the news.

 Sabrina’s story still brings me to tears, and now, so do these: